tokenmill/beagle/README.md

   - synonymous phrases,
   - metadata,
   - tokenizer,
+  - ensuring order of terms in a phrase with slop,
   - any combination of previously mentioned features.
 - [Java interface to the phrase highlighter](#java-interface-to-the-phrase-highlighter)
 - (alpha!)
 [Lucene query string support](#lucene-query-support) (interface is subject to change)